wordofwarning/wordofwarning.org/current/2013-domestic/bannon/index.md

 Appointments can be booked online via: WeGotTickets from Friday 13 September
 Appointments can be reserved over the phone: 07581 299 439 from Friday 13 September
 After your encounter, donations are invited.

+####Access Information
+As a sited event, *Domestic* presents a number of access challenges.
+The flat *Exposure* takes place in is up one flight of stairs and is therefore not wheelchair accessible.
+Spoken word based, it takes place in a confined dark space.
+Age advisory: 18+
+For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 ####More
 *Exposure* is the beginning of an investigation into how we look, how we are looked at and if we can ever really be seen.
 This intimate one-to-one performance is a tender and tentative look into autobiography, asking how fully we can reveal ourselves — to ourselves, to another, with another.